 Below is a description of some of the most popular natural fiber choices:

 - Cotton – Look for organically grown cotton.
 Even though cotton is a natural fiber, the processing involved in producing traditional cotton is detrimental to the environment.

-- Wool – Wool is both highly water and fire resistant.
+- Wool – Wool is both high water and fire resistant.
 Wool fiber carpets are best used in dry, well-ventilated places and should not be allowed to remain damp if they do get wet.

 - Jute – Jute is created from grass fibers.
-Jute can withstand a lot of abrasion and it is highly resistant to mildew and mold.
+Jute can withstand a lot of abrasions and it is highly resistant to mildew and mold.
 However, the fiber is not suited to high moisture and sunlight exposure.

 - Sisal – Sisal comes from the agave plant.
 Sisal carpets are naturally sound-absorbing, durable and flame resistant.
-Since sisal absorbs moisture readily, it is recommend that these materials be used only indoors, in dry areas.
+Since sisal absorbs moisture readily, it is recommended that these materials be used only indoors, in dry areas.

 - Linen – Linen is spun from the fibers of the flax plant.
 Linen yarns are strong and durable, resistant to wear and abrasion, yet are lustrous, flexible, and pleasant to the touch.

 - Coir – Coir fiber comes from the fibrous husk that encases a coconut.
 Coir is tough and can withstand a great deal of abrasion.
 It is also highly rot resistant and is insect resistant.
 Coir has an ability to tolerate submersion in water for months without disintegrating, making it a good choice for outdoors and areas subject to water use.

 ✔ Buy certified carpets and rugs – Certified carpets are made from renewable resources or recycled materials and steps have been taken during their manufacture process to reduce pollutants and waste.